bcgsc/btllib/README.md

 The recommended way is to download using [Conda](https://docs.conda.io/en/latest/) package manager:
 `conda install -c bioconda btllib`

 Alternatively, you can compile the code from source.
-Download the GitHub [latest release](https://github.com/bcgsc/btllib/releases/latest) and do the following:
+Download `btllib-$VERSION.tar.gz` from the GitHub [latest release](https://github.com/bcgsc/btllib/releases/latest) where `$VERSION` is the latest btllib version and do the following:
+- `tar xzf btllib-$VERSION.tar.gz` to extract the source code.
 - Have the dependencies ready:
-  * GCC 6+ or Clang 5+ with OpenMP
+  * GCC 6+ or Clang 5+ (optionally with OpenMP support)
   * Python 3.7+
   * Meson and Ninja Python3 packages, CMake (If not available, these will be automatically installed to a temporary directory.)
 - Run `btllib/compile`